matosimi/gbsc-pro/GBSC-Pro-Source code/usart_uart_dma/readme.md

 ||IRAM2:|0x200F0000|0x1000||

 # Build
-Run Project->Build Target (or F7) to build the project It is currently showing ~67 warnings regarding the debug messages printed using cmb_println.
+Run Project->Build Target (or F7) to build the project.

+It is currently showing ~67 warnings regarding the debug messages printed using cmb_println.
 This can be ignored for now.

 Build creates usb_dev_cdc.axf in **output\release** directory as well as usb_dev_cdc.hex file and in After Build the usb_dev_cdc.bin file.

 The **usb_dev_cdc.bin** is actually the firmware binary that can be flashed to the AV module of GBSC-pro using the GBSC_PRO_Programmer.exe utility which is distributed with the official firmware releases.

 # How to flash